whoffmann/MemorySum/README.md

 The first level of difficulty is trivial.
 The answer is the equation currently seen.

-The second level of diffiuclty requires one number to be memorized.
+The second level of difficulty requires one number to be memorized.
 After the player memorizes the first answer, it becomes hidden and the second equation is shown.
 After typing in the answer for the first equation, the second